Mountain gorilla photography holiday, Uganda

 June 16th to 26th 2018 –Trip report and photos are here.

 Mountain gorilla holidays – Cost

-A few links to previous trip reports and more Uganda photos
+A few more links to other trip reports and more Uganda photos are below:

 Uganda wildlife holiday - Itinerary